 If you’re interested in a homebirth, it’s a good idea to think about:

-- where you live – you need to have a clear plan for transferring to a hospital in case of an emergency
+- where you live and how you’ll get to a hospital in case of an emergency

-- emergency care – talk with your midwife about what will happen if you need to go to hospital
+- what will happen and how you’ll feel if you need to go to hospital

-- your views about pain relief in labour
+- how you feel about pain relief in labour

-- your midwife’s approach to care and family members
+- how you want your midwife to approach your care and include family members in your care

-- equipment and services for birth and your ongoing care
+- what equipment and services you need for birth and your ongoing care

-- your home environment and the support you’ll need from family and friends.
+- whether you have the support you need from family and friends.